khimo/khimo.github.io/bli-guides/how-to-luamacros.md

 > E.g.: Lower the curtains after sunset only if the rooms lights are turned ON.

-For this kind of control, the installer/advanced user may press the _Convert to code_ button and gain access to an easy and very complete tool: **_lua Macros_**
+For this kind of control, the installer/advanced-user may press the _Convert to code_ button and gain access to an very easy and complete tool: **_lua Macros_**

 The following is an introduction to the main tools used in _lua code_ programming for the BeoLiving Intelligence, including code snippets and practical examples.